 Can I make it better?

 Yes, absolutely!
-Please note that this project is licensed under the GNU General Public License v3 which requires you to keep your version at least source-available in the event that you distribute your modified version.
+Please note that this project is licensed under the GNU Lesser General Public License v3.

 Pull requests are also entirely welcome, of course!